Anointing of the sick: explanation of the sacrament

 16. Pastoral importance

-To understand what anointing of the sick is, we must also consider its pastoral importance.
+To understand what the Anointing of the Sick is, we must also consider its pastoral importance.
 Priests and pastoral ministers have a vital role in ensuring that the sick and elderly receive this sacrament at the appropriate time.
-This involves visiting the sick, offering them spiritual and spiritual support, and ensuring that they are well prepared to receive the sacrament.
-The Catechism stresses that the pastoral care of the sick is an essential task of the Church and that every Christian community should care with special solicitude for its sick members (Catechism, 1516).
+This involves visiting the sick, offering them spiritual and emotional support, and ensuring that they are well prepared to receive the sacrament.
+The Catechism emphasizes that the pastoral care of the sick is an essential task of the Church and that each Christian community must care for its sick members with special solicitude (Catechism, 1516).

 17. The spiritual preparation of the sick person

-What is the anointing of the sick and the spiritual preparation of the sick person are aspects that go hand in hand.
+What the Anointing of the Sick is and the spiritual preparation of the sick are aspects that go hand in hand.
 Before receiving the sacrament, it is important that the sick person is spiritually prepared, which may include confession of sins and prayer.
-This preparation helps the sick person to receive the sacrament with an open heart and willing to accept God’s grace.
-In addition, spiritual preparation strengthens the faith of the sick person and helps him to face his illness with hope and trust in God’s mercy.
+This preparation helps the sick person to receive the sacrament with an open heart and willingness to accept God’s grace.
+Moreover, spiritual preparation strengthens the faith of the sick person and helps them face their illness with hope and confidence in divine mercy.

 18. The role of the family and the community

-To understand what the anointing of the sick is, it is also necessary to recognize the role of the family and the community in this sacrament.
-The family of the sick person and the Christian community have a responsibility to support the sick person not only physically, but also spiritually.
-This includes praying for the sick person, accompanying him or her during the celebration of the sacrament and offering comfort and encouragement.
-The Catechism emphasizes that the love and support of the family and community are an extension of Christ’s love for the sick person (Catechism, 1516).
+To understand what the Anointing of the Sick is, it is also necessary to recognize the role of family and community in this sacrament.
+The family of the sick person and the Christian community have the responsibility to support the sick not only physically, but also spiritually.
+This includes praying for the sick person, accompanying them during the celebration of the sacrament, and offering comfort and encouragement.
+The Catechism emphasizes that the love and support of family and community are an extension of Christ’s love for the sick (Catechism, 1516).

 19. The mystery of suffering

-What is the anointing of the sick and the mystery of suffering is something we all need to ponder.
-Sickness and suffering are part of the mystery of human life, and often, we cannot fully understand their purpose.
-However, through the sacrament of the anointing of the sick, the Church offers a faith response to human suffering.
-This sacrament reminds us that Christ suffered for us and that our suffering can be united with his for a greater purpose.
+What the Anointing of the Sick is and the mystery of suffering is something we all must reflect upon.
+Illness and suffering are part of the mystery of human life, and often, we cannot fully understand their purpose.
+However, through the sacrament of the Anointing of the Sick, the Church offers a response of faith to human suffering.
+This sacrament reminds us that Christ suffered for us and that our suffering can be united with His for a greater purpose.
 The Catechism tells us that “suffering, united to the Passion of Christ, can have a redemptive value” (Catechism, 1521).

 20. Hope in the resurrection

-Finally, to understand what the anointing of the sick is, we must consider the hope in the resurrection that this sacrament offers us.
-Through the anointing of the sick, the sick and elderly faithful receive the strength to face their illness with the hope of eternal life.
+Finally, to understand what the Anointing of the Sick is, we must consider the hope in the resurrection that this sacrament offers us.
+Through the Anointing of the Sick, the faithful who are ill and elderly receive the strength to face their illness with hope in eternal life.
 The sacrament reminds us that, although our bodies may suffer and decay, our souls are destined for eternal life with God.
-The Catechism assures us that “the grace of this sacrament renews confidence and faith in God and strengthens against the temptations of the evil one, especially against the temptation of discouragement and anguish in the face of death” (Catechism, 1520).
+The Catechism assures us that “the grace of this sacrament renews trust and faith in God and strengthens against the temptations of the evil one, especially the temptation of discouragement and anguish in the face of death” (Catechism, 1520).

 Biblical and Saints Quotes